-Why do you still need pen testing in 2019?
-Quite simply, because you need a secure network – and your network is a moving target.
+Why do you still need pen testing in 2020?
+The answer is simple: because you need a secure network – and your network is a moving target.
 A penetration test can give you a snapshot of your overall security posture, along with a reality check.
 It can help you keep your guard up and challenge your assumptions.
 The bottom line?
 Your organization’s brand reputation and customer confidence are worth the investment.

 If you’ve never had a pen test, the first step is getting to a baseline view of your security as soon as possible.
 If you’ve already had one, your next one should be scheduled for a year later, or sooner if you’ve had significant changes or additions to your network.

 Pen tests are often confused with vulnerability assessments and audits.
 The terms are often used interchangeably, but they are not the same.
 A pen test is not about finding every vulnerability on each system, like a vulnerability assessment.
 A pen test is also not an audit.
 Unless your industry requires periodic pen tests to fill a square, a pen test does not check the compliance box.

 - White (or clear) box, and

 A black box pen test emulates what an actual attacker would do.
 Testers start with as little information about your network as possible.
 White (or clear) box testers know a lot about your network and key targets before they start, which helps them conduct a test faster.
 Hybrid or black to white testers start with little knowledge but request more as the pen test progresses.
 This also emulates what a threat actor would try but keeps the test to a limited time frame.

 Most companies opt for hybrid or white box pen tests since time is usually a factor.
 Both can get the testers what they need to complete their work in a reasonable amount of time.